An evaluation of the Syrian and Afghan resettlement programmes in Islington

 An evaluation of the Syrian and Afghan resettlement programmes delivered in Islington: using comparative and longitudinal approaches

-This 18-months evaluation project (January 2023 – July 2024) is developed by the Global Diversities and Inequalities Research Centre with Islington Council (London).
+This three-year evaluation project (January 2023 – January 2026) was developed by the Global Diversities and Inequalities Research Centre with Islington Council (London).

-This project aims to evaluate the resettlement programmes in Islington by comparing the experiences of resettlement of the previous wave of Syrians and recently arrived Afghans.
-This study enables us to collect information and analyse Syrian refugees’ views on the support provided by Islington Council and resettlement agencies during the last five years.
-Moreover, we will track the progress that Afghans, resettled in the borough, are making (across key indicators) over the life of the project.
+This project aimed to evaluate the resettlement programmes in Islington by comparing the experiences of resettlement of the previous wave of Syrians and recently arrived Afghans.
+This study enabled us to collect information and analyse Syrian refugees’ views on the support provided by Islington Council and resettlement agencies during the last five years.
+Moreover, we tracked the progress that Afghans, resettled in the borough, made across key indicators over the life of the project.

 This project fits well with the Centre's focus on how diversity and inequality are negotiated in everyday life.
 This project also builds on the interest in developing existing and future collaborations between London Met and key stakeholders, especially within our local borough.